jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ### RDP

 The Remote Desktop Protocol (RDP), developed by Microsoft, is used to remotely connect and interact with Windows systems.
 By default, it operates on TCP port 3389, though it can be configured to use other ports.
 Its common common that RDP could be running on a different port.
-RDP authentication requires a valid user account and the associated password in clear text. <u>We can exploit RDP by performing brute-force attacks to identify valid user credentials  and gain remote access to the target</u>.
+RDP authentication requires a valid user account and the associated password in clear text. **We can exploit RDP by performing brute-force attacks to identify valid user credentials  and gain remote access to the target**.

 1. **Perform an initial Nmap scan against the target**: Make sure to scan the entire TCP port range `-p-` since RDP could be configured on a different port.
 Can also ran this as a SYN Scan `-sS` to make this more stealthier.
 ```